This article about what Japanese students need to know about the UK was published by the Great British Mag content team on 20 July, 2019

 6) British restaurants too expensive to eat at every day.

 In Japan, restaurants are so cheap that it’s common to eat lots of meals there.
 In Britain, however, most meals are home-cooked.
 This is because British restaurants are expensive and most people cannot afford to eat the majority of their meals there.
 It’s far cheaper to buy groceries and cook your meals yourself.
-If you’re not much of a chef, try these student-friendly recipes.
+If you’re not much of a chef, try cooking some cheap and easy student meals.

 7) Don’t carry a lot of cash.